-

 Do not change the schedule blindly, though.

 First confirm that the distribution is still sane.
-If the schedule itself is becoming the question, smart watering timers for balcony and patio container gardens is the cleaner follow-up than guessing your way into timer settings.
+If the schedule itself is becoming the question, use the summer watering schedule for balcony container gardens before guessing your way into timer settings.
 If the setup is reservoir-fed rather than faucet-fed, keep balcony drip irrigation without a faucet nearby so summer runtime changes do not get separated from reservoir reality.

 7) Check for runoff and leak risk